 We know how to take on companies and their attorneys and negotiate a fair settlement for our clients.
 Most corporations agree to cooperate.
-But if your employer refuses to back down, we're prepared to take them to court and fight for your rights.
-Schedule your free consultation with a Massillon medical leave attorney today.
+But if your employer refuses to back down, our Massillon medical leave attorneys are prepared to take them to court and fight for your rights.
+Schedule your free case evaluation today.

 There is nothing such as volunteer work for your employer.
 If you do the work, you should get paid for it.
 Unfortunately, some employers have illegal pay practices that short their employees of their hard-earned money, including overtime.
 Most times, these illegal pay practices cover hundreds, if not thousands, of employees.
 When this happens, we can bring a lawsuit on behalf of the entire group of employees who were denied proper pay.
 We bring these types of a cases as a class action or collection action, or both.